Do you ever feel like you're working with Michael Scott from "The Office"?

-Here’s how Google does it
+Here’s an example of how Google does it

-Google's slogan is, ‘Don’t be evil.’
-Their upward feedback process is one way to enable this.
-The company’s people operations team combines data analytics with management analysis to come up with a manifesto called, Eight Habits Of Highly Effective Google Managers.
-This includes things like being a good coach, taking a personal interest, and being a good communicator and listener.
+To achieve this, Google's people operations team combines data analytics with management analysis to develop a manifesto called "Eight Habits of Highly Effective Google Managers."
+These habits include being a good coach, taking a personal interest in employees, and being a good communicator and listener.

 - What do you suggest your manager keep doing?